MuhammedBuyukkinaci/My-Helper-Functions/README.md

     print(key,len(list(group)))
 ```

 52) **requests** library is great for getting information from a website, not to parse it.
 Beautiful soup is used  to parse html.
 There is another library called request-html to parse html.
 In HTTP status codes, 200's are successes and 300's are redirects, 400's are client errors, 500 errors are server errors. [httpbin.org](https://httpbin.org) is web site to test different queries.
-It is a good idea to set a timeout.
+It is a good idea to set a timeout. **elapsed** measures the time between sending the request and finishing parsing the response headers, not until the full response has been transferred

 ```requests_examples.py
 import requests